Stop Big Spending - Support for the Spending Sprees

 What is Hope?

-Hope is an emotional belief in a positive outcome (believing you can be out of debt) within your personal life.
+Hope is an emotional belief in a positive outcome ( believing you will pull through difficult times) within your personal life.

 Hope implies a certain amount of perseverance (which is persistent determination to adhere to a course of action) in which one is believing that a positive outcome is possible even when there is much evidence to the contrary.